Sulikey/MrRobogers-Neighborhood/README.md

 ## Description

-_This webpage is under construction but once finished it will be able to talk like a robot via digital input._
+_This webpage contains a silly robot that will beep boop once you enter any number._

 ## Setup/Installation Requirements